Carolyn’s Portfolio of Work | Port Aransas Art Center 2018 to 2019 | “Polishing the Diamond”

 The Art Center already had a devoted, core group of supporters, but in order to retire remaining debt on its new facility and to expand its infrastructure in order to offer more programs for youth and adults year-round, more fundraising and a professional development program for the long-term is required.

-Research regarding prospective underwriters has been a constant theme, including making use of The Foundation Center online directory at the Austin Public Library.
+Research regarding prospective underwriters was a constant theme, including making use of The Foundation Center online directory at the Austin Public Library.
 Prospective supporters for programs, capital needs and more have been identified and relationship-building is planned and underway.
 Grant proposals are being submitted.
 The Art Center has not had a traditional fundraising program and so, it is still relatively new to researching and submitting grant proposals.
 Even when turned down for grants, we know we must get back in line and keep “asking.”
-But happily, new supporters are starting to realize how great a partner the Art Center is and we welcome them with open arms.
+But happily, new supporters are starting to realize how great a partner the Art Center is and it welcomes them with open arms.

-We are also investigating ways to enhance the Art Center’s annual membership program with new benefits (new partners have been enlisted on the website), to cultivate and better involve members capable of giving more, and we are reaching out to new program partners.
+We also investigated ways to enhance the Art Center’s annual membership program with new benefits (new partners have been enlisted on the website), to cultivate and better involve members capable of giving more, and we are reached out to new program partners.
 By strengthening the membership program and moving capable supporters up to higher levels over time, we know we can increase the size and number of donations.

 Some 90% of all online donations come via MasterCard and VISA.
 A new online processing platform by Qgiv is providing more options for giving to the Art Center online, and a more sophisticated way to track those donations and event registrations.
 I set up the basic Qgiv system myself, and a volunteer is now also managing it going forward.